Large-Sample Bayesian Approximations for Privatized Data: Acknowledgments

 \section{Acknowledgments}

+The clusters at the Center for Research Computing and Data at the University of Pittsburgh were used to support some of the simulation studies, primarily those in Section 4.2.
 ChatGPT 5.3 was used as a support to clean and comment code included in the supplementary material, as well as to shorten or rephrase a few portions of the manuscript.
 The authors have reviewed all the material and take full responsibility for its content.

 \begin{description}

 \item[supplement.pdf] Document with proofs, technical details, and ancillary results.

 \item[supplement.zip] R code to reproduce the analyses in this paper. \end{description}